 Revenue received in advance relates to fees received from students and grants received where there are unfulfilled obligations for the School to provide services in the future.
 The fees or grants are recorded as revenue as the obligations are fulfilled and the fees or grants are earned.

 1.15.
-Funds held for Capital Works
+Funds Held in Trust